jairoFg12/symfony-docs-es/cookbook/templating/PHP.rst

 ============================================

 Even if Symfony2 defaults to Twig for its template engine, you can still use plain PHP code if you want.
-Both templating engine are supported equally in Symfony2.
+Both templating engines are supported equally in Symfony2.
 Symfony2 adds some nice features on top of PHP to make writing templates with PHP more powerful.